ForsTest3/hardwareProjects/README.md

 # hardwareProjects
-## Projects that involve more than just coding
+## List of personal projects that involve more than just coding, and tend to focus more on the physical aspect